voxeet/comms-sdk-react-native/docs/classes/internal.ConferenceService.md

 ▸ **kick**(`participant`): `Promise`<`void`\>

-Allows the conference owner or a participant with adequate permissions to kick another participant from the conference by revoking the conference access token.
+Kicks a participant out of the current conference.
+This actions requires you to be conference owner or to have the adequate permissions to kick a participant.

 #### Parameters